top of page

 My Career

 After completing postdoctoral research, I kept affiliate positions at the University of Florida (Courtesy Assistant Professor) and the Galveston Bay Foundation (Research Scientist).
-In 2023, I became Director of Research for the Galveston Bay Foundation, and I now spend most of my time developing the Galveston Bay Dolphin Research Program.
-I also run Wildlife Research Partnerships (WRP) that I created to expand existing and new research projects and facilitate collaborations.
-I'm dedicated to researching conservation challenges involving close interactions between humans and aquatic mammals and I collaborate with diverse partners to create and execute projects that will tackle these issues.
+During these years, I spent most of my time developing the Galveston Bay Dolphin Research Program (GDRP).
+I also created Wildlife Research Partnerships (WRP) to expand existing and new research projects and facilitate collaborations.
+In 2023, I became Director of Research for the GBF.
+In this role, I continued to grow the GDRP and facilitated the development of other research initiatives.

 A Little More About Me

 I was born and raised in Colombia, South America, surrounded by the Andes mountains.
 When I was 17, my family immigrated to the United States.
 Since then, I've lived in Florida, Texas, Pennsylvania, and North Carolina.
-After a nomadic first ten years of marriage, my husband and I settled in the Blue Ridge Mountains of North Carolina.
-We live in the quirky and beautiful city of Asheville with our two children and our dog Lobita.
+We currently live in the quirky and beautiful city of Asheville with our two children and our dog Lobita.
 When I'm not chasing my kids or working in my home office, I'm likely traveling, gardening, kickboxing, hiking, or writing.

 Mintzers.JPG